CorbinGay/group4project1/README.md

 <img width="534" alt="Screenshot 2024-03-27 at 9 45 41 PM" src="https://github.com/clh15315/group4project1/assets/40582321/9808559d-3b9b-4284-9911-80c83a4353b8">

-Query 9 shows a list of the referee names and the number of facilities they have been a referee at.
-This gives the soccer club a way to distribute the referees around different areas to make it fair for the teams to continue to get new referees with new eyes.
-This information would be most useful for the part of the soccer club that is in charge of booking the referees because it could also show the facility that is easiest for them to access if they have shown to referee a lot of games there.
+Query 9 shows a list of the referee names and the percentage of matches they have refereed at the "Mauv" facility.
+This gives the soccer club a way to figure out how often a single referee has spent at the "Mauv" facility in comparison to the other facilities.
+This can give the soccer club information about if some referees are spending too much time there or too little time and can help them to distribute them to different facilities throughout the club.

 ### Query 10:
 Write a query to find the total fee cost of membership 9-11 and 12-14 age group